jameslawler/jameslawler-blog/content/projects/active/portuguese-from-portugal/index.md

 ## Content

 The hardest part of this project was coming up with content for the website.
 As this was just a side hobby, it was hard to keep finding resources.
-In the end we settled on using Wikipedia articles and converting them into content with audio, grammar highlights, questions, and a podcast.
+In the end we settled on using Wikipedia articles and converting them into content with additional audio, grammar highlights, and questions.

-## Postcast

-In addition to the website, we also provided a discussion based podcast where we discussed the content and explored the grammar and vocabulary in more detail.
-As part of this process, I learnt how to use [Audacity](https://www.audacityteam.org/) to build a podcast audio file and clean up the audio quality.